CoachKey/nerdvibes/README.md

 1st project with The Odin project where we are building a site from scratch using everything we've learned with HTML, CSS, Flexbox.
-TOP provides us with a layout and then we attempt to code the layout as close as possible to the best of my ability.
+TOP provides us with a layout and then we attempt to code the layout as close as possible to the best of our ability.